bad64/pwdmanager/README.md

 **TODO**

-About the only thing missing from what I would consider a minimum viable product is the ability to delete a row from the "database" (which is just a glorfied .csv).

 Encryption could also be a nice feature, although I trust (maybe erroneously) file permissions to handle access control to the passwords file for me.
 Makes sense on Linux, makes a lot less sense on Windows.
 Either way, it could be a neat addition, if I ever figure how to do that on my own (I purposely avoided using nonstandard libraries like SQLite for this program).

 # IMPORTANT NOTE